Blake Lively Is Letting Ryan Reynolds Dye Her Hair In Quarantine

-Blake Lively seems to be the latest celebrity to experiment with box-dye hair color during quarantine, but she's not going the at-home route alone.
-The 32-year-old actress just posted an Instagram Story laying out her plan to test-drive DIY hair color while self-isolating — with the help of her husband, Ryan Reynolds.
+Blake Lively seems to be the latest celebrity to experiment with box-dye hair colour during quarantine, but she's not going the at-home route alone.
+The 32-year-old actress just posted an Instagram Story laying out her plan to test-drive DIY hair colour while self-isolating — with the help of her husband, Ryan Reynolds.

 The post is almost a day old, so it's safe to assume that Lively and Reynolds have since gone through with the at-home job but have yet to share the final look, be it a seamless root touch-up or an epic hair-dye disaster.
 Regardless, we can't imagine Lively will be cutting her iconic long, shiny, Serena van der Woodsen waves as a result — no matter how badly Ryan Reynolds screws up applying the hair dye.